The best free YouTube downloader

-If you don't pony up £37 (about US$53, AU$72) for the Pro version you're limited to one download at a time, but it's a particularly useful program for getting YouTube clips onto devices such as PSPs and smartphones.
+If you don't pony up £37 (about US$53, AU$72) for the Pro version you're limited to one download at a time, but that's a minor drawback and it's a particularly useful program for getting YouTube clips onto devices such as PSPs and smartphones.

 Like Any Video Converter, aTube Catcher can do lots of things: in addition to video downloading it can create and convert all kinds of video, find clips you've watched from your internet history and merge multiple files together.
 There's even a screen recorder which can grab video as it's playing, which is handy for making screencasts.

 It's very quick and offers a huge range of output options, and it's nice to have parallel downloading and multi-core processing in a freeware program.
 Not only that, but its requirements are modest: it works with operating systems as old as Windows 98.

 3. Free YouTube Download